nijaskhan/Base64_Enc-Dcrption/README.md

-If we have to use this code in WITHOUT PYTHON , Then we have to compile the code using NUITKA software. or if we have python then can compile it by using PYINSTALLER. command to install PYINSTALLER : 'pip install pyinstaller'
+If we have to use this code in WITHOUT PYTHON , Then we have to compile the code using NUITKA software. or if we have python then can compile it by using PYINSTALLER.

+PYINSTALLER COMPILER
+COMMAND to install PYINSTALLER :

+   " pip install pyinstaller "

 Below shown the screenshot of compiled code,

 ![Screenshot (2)](https://user-images.githubusercontent.com/92925838/178112351-00c8c339-fa67-457f-93a9-725c0c55bba9.png)